functionless/functionless/README.md

   xrayEnabled: true,
 });

-// create a template AppsyncFunction const getPerson = new AppsyncFunction(..);
+// create a template AppsyncResolver const getPerson = new AppsyncResolver(..);

 // use it add resolvers to a GraphqlApi. getPerson.addResolver(api, {